kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 checking if there are objects with field X set) may be a last resort.
 Avoid logs or events for this purpose.
 -->
-Unfortunately, no metrics records the update of a specific field.
+Unfortunately, no metric records the update of a specific field.
 Operator should check APIServer audit log.

 Operator may also use the storage controller specific metrics.